Identities and Vaults

 Authentication, within Ockam, starts by proving control of a specific Ockam Identifier.
 To prove control of a specific Identifier, the prover must present the identifier, the full signed change history of the identifier, and a signature on a challenge using the secret key corresponding to the latest public key in the identifier's change history.

-If you're stuck or have questions at any point, please reach out to us.
+If you're stuck or have questions at any point, .

-Next, let's combine everything we've learnt so far to create mutually authenticated and end-to-end encrypted secure channels that guarantee data authenticity, integrity, and confidentiality.
+Next, let's combine everything we've learnt so far to create mutually authenticated and end-to-end encrypted that guarantee data authenticity, integrity, and confidentiality.